Argennon-Project/csgot/docs/intro.md

 virtual machine tailored for declaring polynomial constraint systems.
-When a CsGo program is executed, it generates a CSVM code; when this code is executed by the CSVM, it declares the intended constrain system.
-In other words, the CSVM code acts as an intermediate representation (IR) of the constraint system, CsGo programs declare the constraint system by executing
+When a CsGo program is executed, it generates a CSVM code; when this code is executed by the CSVM, it declares the intended constraint system.
+In other words, the CSVM code acts as an intermediate representation (IR) of the constraint system, and CsGo programs declare the constraint system by executing
 [CSVM instructions](https://github.com/aybehrouz/csgo/blob/main/docs/csvm.md#instruction-set).